 6.5.
 When loss or damage is reported by the user after the due date, the overdue fine will be calculated, as stipulated in Article 4.

 6.6.
 If the lost library item is found later, the user shall return it to the Library because the item continues to remain the property of the Library even if replacement costs have been paid.
 All sums paid are non-refundable.

 7. In order to protect the rights and interests of all users, the borrowing privileges of the user whose fine(s) is/are not cleared will be suspended.

 8. All library users should follow the instructions on the proper use of the Library as displayed in the Library or given verbally by the Library staff or security guards.
-The Library is empowered to record the violator’s name and campus card number, and to suspend his/her borrowing privileges for 30 days or longer according to the gravity of the offence.
+The Library is empowered to record the violator’s name and relevant information, and to suspend his/her borrowing privileges for 30 days or more according to the gravity of the offence.
 In cases of serious misconduct, the library will refer to the supervision division(s) of the University, and refer to the police if the library user is involving in criminal responsibility.

 *The Library reserves the right to interpret the above regulations.*

 Revised on: May 17, 2019